AnimeAllstar/cash-flow-account/README.md

 ## User Stories

-- As a user, I want to be able to add an Item to my Account
+- As a user, I want to be able to add an item to my account
-- As a user, I want to be able to view a list of the expenses or earnings in my Account
+- As a user, I want to be able to view a list of the expenses or earnings in my account
-- As a user, I want to be able to edit an item in my Account
+- As a user, I want to be able to edit an item in my account
-- As a user, I want to be able to remove an item from my Account
+- As a user, I want to be able to remove an item from my account

+- As a user, I want to be able to save items in my account to a file
+- As a user, I want to be able to load my account items from a file